plentymarkets/docs-raw/plentyInterface/Accounting.md

 <pre>public <strong>getAccountingLocations</strong>(<a target="_blank" href="http://php.net/int">int</a> $plentyId, <a target="_blank" href="http://php.net/int">int</a> $countryId = null):<a target="_blank" href="http://php.net/array">array</a></pre>

-List accounting locations for given plenty ID and country ID.
+List accounting locations.
+The plenty ID must be specified and the ID of a country of delivery can be specified.
+If the ID of the country is specified, only one accounting location will be returned.
+If the ID of the country is not specified, all accounting locations of the client will be returned.

 ##### <strong>Parameters</strong>

 <table class="table table-condensed">    <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$plentyId</td>
-        <td>The plenty ID of the system.</td>
+        <td>The plenty ID of the client (store).</td>
     </tr>
     <tr>
         <td><a target="_blank" href="http://php.net/int">int</a></td>
         <td>$countryId</td>
-        <td>The country ID for delivery.</td>
+        <td>The ID of the country of delivery.</td>
     </tr>
 </table>